binblee/markdown-book/README.md

-If you do not want to use Chinese font, please remove this line from [Makefile](Makefile) :
+Please remove below from [Makefile](Makefile) if you do not want to use Chinese font.

 ```Makefile
 		-V CJKmainfont="Noto Serif CJK SC" \